Laphet/PreMixFEM/README.md

 The net connection is blocked, all packages are needed to download manually.

+Do not use [-qmkl=cluster] in CFLAGS!
+It greatly weakens the performace!

 module load cmake/3.20.1 gcc/8.2.0 intel/2022.1 mpi/intel/2022.1

 ./configure PETSC_ARCH=linux-oneAPI-opt --with-debugging=0 \